I answer the question: What can I do with my CCXP?

 If you’re just after putting a few letters after your name, then you’re missing out on the most important part.
 The growth, development & socialization that go along with earning those letters.

-Bu with that said, getting that piece of paper is also a milestone accomplishment.
+Bu with that said, getting that piece of paper is a milestone accomplishment.
 It deserves to be celebrated.

 I still keep my university graduation photo in my office because I remember that day fondly and how happy my parents were for me.

 But that piece of paper doesn’t have magic properties.
+I have to proactively do something with it.

-The role of leadership
+The Role of Leadership

 When we’re covering the topic of leadership, I like to use this definition –